-If the class number doesn't reach the limit of 30, rolling admissions comes into effect.
+If the class number doesn't reach full capacity, rolling admissions comes into effect.
+Qualified applicants on PTCAS who did not originally interview will be invited to interview.
 Students must meet all criteria previously outlined and participate in the formal interview process.
-Rolling admissions applications are considered until the first day of class in the fall.
-Applicants will be reviewed based on the time of submission of a completed application.
+Applications are considered until the first day of class in the fall.